 Polaris from Shopify - a unique example of a design system built for a specific purpose, Polaris is designed to be used on Shopify’s platform and make the most of the latter’s e-commerce focus.

-Fluent from Microsoft - An evolution of the previous Microsoft Design Language 2, Fluent has a larger emphasis on usability, accessibility and flexible design.
-While it may designed by Microsoft, it is a completely device-neutral system, designed to be ‘fluent’ across web, windows, iOS and Android-based devices.
+Fluent from Microsoft - An evolution of the previous Microsoft Design Language 2, Fluent has a larger emphasis on usability, accessibility, and flexible design.
+While it may be designed by Microsoft, it is a completely device-neutral system, designed to be ‘fluent’ across the web, windows, iOS, and Android-based devices.

 Design systems in a nutshell

 Design systems enable companies to ensure brand consistency, update old pages and bring out new projects with incredible speed.
 All of this is thanks to a shared library that removes the need to recreate basic resources every time.
 Many such examples exist already, from the likes of Google, IBM, and Microsoft, helping organizations get started even quicker than ever.